 Shoe Design Courses and Classes Overview

-Aspiring shoe designers begin their studies with this required course.
 This class teaches students how shoe styles and trends have evolved, including those found in both historic and contemporary periods.
 Coursework includes an introduction to basic sketching, patternmaking and shoe construction.
 It also prepares students for the hands-on design work required in subsequent classes.

-In this intermediate course, footwear designers learn how to commit their shoe design ideas to paper.
+In this course, footwear designers learn how to commit their shoe design ideas to paper.
 In order to create useful sketches, students learn how to draw proper proportions and acquire skills in technical drawing and rendering.
 Students may also be introduced to computer-aided design applications.

 Shoe Design Business

 Topics in this class include general product development and industry workflow.
 Students also learn sales and marketing as they relate to shoe design.